Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Abstract

 \section{Abstract}

-Group Relative Policy Optimization (GRPO) has shown strong potential for flow-matching-based text-to-image (T2I) generation, but it faces two key limitations: inaccurate advantage attribution, and the neglect of temporal dynamics of generation.
-In this work, we argue that shifting the optimization paradigm from the step level to the chunk level can effectively alleviate these issues.
-Building on this idea, we propose Chunk-GRPO, the first chunk-level GRPO-based approach for T2I generation.
-The insight is to group consecutive steps into coherent `chunk's that capture the intrinsic temporal dynamics of flow matching, and to optimize policies at the chunk level.
-In addition, we introduce an optional weighted sampling strategy to further enhance performance.
-Extensive experiments show that Chunk-GRPO achieves superior results in both preference alignment and image quality, highlighting the promise of chunk-level optimization for GRPO-based methods.
+Recent Progress in post-training flow matching for text-to-image (T2I) generation with Group Relative Policy Optimization (GRPO) has demonstrated strong potential.
+However, it is hindered by a critical limitation: inaccurate advantage attribution.
+In this work, we argue that aggregating consecutive steps into a coherent `chunk' and shifting the policy optimization paradigm from GRPO's step level to the chunk level can effectively mitigate the negative impact of this issue.
+Building on this insight, we propose Group Chunking Policy Optimization (GCPO), the first chunk-level reinforcement learning approach for post-training flow matching.
+Extensive experiments demonstrate that GCPO achieves superior performance on both standard T2I benchmarks and preference alignment, with up to $43\%$ relative gains over GRPO, highlighting the promise of chunk-level policy optimization.
+The code is available on \url{https://github.com/xingzhejun/GCPO}.